 And the locals of Loch Ness know just how to maximise the revenue from tourists who come to grab a glimpse of the monster.
 Many local business leaders, government officials and university professors collaborate to exploit the bounties of the mysterious monster.
 The chief executive of the Inverness and Loch Ness Tourism board, Graeme Ambrose, proclaimed that: “If we want a sustainable tourism industry we can’t just have tourists … taking the photograph and moving on … To get people to stay longer in the area you have to have more.”
 Monster Marketing, a seminar run by the University of the Highlands and Islands, encourages hotels, cafes, tour companies and adventure activity providers to collaborate to keep tourists lingering around longer than the obligatory loch pose.

 And it all seems to be paying off.
-An article by Management Today suggests that Nessie pulls in 1 million tourists a year and anywhere between £25 million to £130 million per year for the local economy.
+An article by Management Today suggests that Nessie pulls in 1 million tourists a year and anywhere between £25 million to £30 million per year for the local economy (a “local expert” even suggests the figure could be as high as £130 million per year).

 Unfortunately, most evidence supporting the existence of Nessie is anecdotal, along with some disputed, blurry, photos and sonar readings.
 Consequently, the scientific community regards the Loch Ness Monster as a myth, a folklore with no biological basis, and explain sightings as hoaxes or the misidentification of mundane objects.